kumu/docs/guides/selector-reference.md

 #### Informal

-Informal ids are just the slugged version of the "label" attribute.
+Informal ids are just the slugged version of the "label" field.
 In most cases informal ids will be unique, permanent, and have the added benefit of being naturally descriptive.